HealthBioscienceIDEAS/microscopy-novice/episodes/choosing-acquisition-settings.md

 details difficult to see.

 ![](fig/image-with-noise.png){alt="Left - the nuclei from Napari's Cells (3D+2Ch) sample image.
-Right - same image with added gaussian noise"}
+Right - same image with added gaussian noise, a seemingly random pattern of bright and dark pixels now obscure the image."}

 To identify and measure our features of interest, the absolute size of the signal and noise are less important than the ratio between them.
 For example,